efillman/sdi-just-api/README.md

-##Local Dev, docker database
--to start run docker-compose up -d from /datbase-pg then run npm run build kill that then run npm run start
-API is on port 8080

-##Local Dev, api and database in docker
+# Instructions

+## Setup
+1. Ensure you are connected to the p1 image store: (from terminal) docker login registry.il2.dso.mil
+When prompted for your username, use p1 email and personal code

+## Run Options
+- npm run devdb with npm run buildfresh
+  - postgres in docker with feathers running locally on 8080
-!!!SRC Changes will not be live from backend!!! npm run devdocker
+- npm run devdocker
-API port is on 8080
+  - postgress and feathers in dockers on 8080

-##Local Docker Build Tests
-npm run testdocker
+- npm run testdocker
+  - closed loop docker test of postgress and feathers that runs the jest tests and exits
+- npm run burnin [UNIX OS only]
+  - postgres and feathers in docker using acutal P1 build files